 2. You plan to work in the private sector

-If you plan to work in the private sector — or already do — this means your employer doesn’t qualify as a 501(c)(3) not-for-profit organization.
+If you plan to work in the private sector — or already do — this means you qualify for PSLF because your employer isn't a 501(c)(3) not-for-profit organization.
 In this case, your situation is very straightforward.

-Refinance your medical student loans and get rid of them as fast as you can.
-Because you won’t qualify for any of the federal forgiveness programs, it’s a no-brainer to refinance and save interest over the lives of your loans.
+If you have a good credit score, you should refinance your medical student loans and get rid of them as fast as you can.
+Because you won’t qualify for any of the federal forgiveness programs, it’s a no-brainer to refinance and save interest over the life of the loan.

 4. You have a high-income-earning spouse

 If you’re married to a high-income-earning spouse, your payments on REPAYE could be very steep.
 You’ll want to run the numbers on this using a student loan repayment calculator.
-Look at what the payments would be if you filed taxes jointly versus separately.
-If you’re in residency and make less, filing separately will lower your payment.
-However, you’ll pay a large amount when you file your federal tax return.
+Look at what your monthly payment would be if you filed taxes jointly versus separately.
+If you’re in residency and make less, filing separately can lower your payment.
+However, you may pay a larger amount when you file your federal tax return.

-If you’re sure you can’t benefit from a forgiveness program like PSLF because your spouse makes a high income, then it would make sense to refinance medical school loans
+If you’re sure you can’t benefit from a forgiveness program like PSLF because your spouse makes a high income, then it might make sense to refinance medical school loans.

 The bottom line?
 Refinance medical school loans if you’re confident in these scenarios:

-- You can meet the financial obligation of making your monthly student loan payments when you refinance.
+- You can meet the financial obligation of making your monthly payments after student loan refinancing.